 - Bad Liar: Martha is so shocked at the sight of Yana's watch that she does an extremely bad job of convincing Yana that it's really, honestly, absolutely not important and that she has never seen it before.

 - Big Creepy-Crawlies: Chantho, a nice giant insect alien.
 Jack Harkness thinks she's kind of cute.

-- Bond Villain Stupidity: Averted by the Master:
+- Bond Villain Stupidity: For once, averted by the Master:

 - Borrowed Catchphrase: Jack borrows Nine's "Fantastic!"

 - Cape Swish: We get treated to a double dose of this, thanks to the Doctor, Jack and their Badass Longcoats.

 - Chekhov's Gun: The fob watch makes an especially powerful one, as its appearance earlier in this series was adapted from a Seventh Doctor novel fans who'd read the novel would be less likely to think its appearance in "Human Nature"/"The Family of Blood" was foreshadowing for the series' climax.